Support for Canadian students

 Support for Canadian law students at the University of Leicester is second-to-none amongst UK universities.
 We have a long history of Canadian students studying with us, and we will support you with both your academic studies and your return to Canada to practise law from your very first week with us.

 We hold sessions throughout the year in conjunction with the Canadian Law Society to help with the transition to a legal career in Canada, including workshops to prepare a résumé for Canadian law firms.
-We will make sure you know how to gain accreditation through the National Committee on Accreditation (NCA) in Canada, and the Managing Director of the NCA speaks to our Canadian students annually about the process of accreditation.
+We will make sure you know how to gain accreditation through the National Committee on Accreditation (NCA) in Canada and ensure that you stay up to date with the NCA’s requirements which may change in the future.
+The Managing Director of the NCA speaks to our Canadian students annually about the process of accreditation.
 We also arrange for your transcripts to be sent directly to the NCA after graduation.

 You can get hands-on experience of debating Canadian law issues through the University of Leicester Canadian Law Mooting Competition, which we launched in 2014.
 You will compete against mooting teams from other UK universities in front of a panel of judges and experts from the UK and Canada.